Beyond Content: Behavioral Policies Reveal Actors in Information Operations: Methods

 Of the 944 accounts named in the report, 797 had no observable activity on Reddit at the time of retrieval.
 Of the remaining 147 accounts with activity, we excluded accounts with fewer than 10 combined active and passive interactions.
 This filtering step yielded a final set of 99 troll accounts, which we use as the positive class.
 The negative class of organic accounts was constructed from the dataset developed in \cite{yuan2025behavioral}, which was assembled through a multi-stage sampling procedure.
 That dataset targets activity across 15 subreddits spanning general news, political ideology, human rights, and sexual identity.
 For each subreddit, users were ranked by activity level, defined as the number of posts or comments within that subreddit.
 For each year from 2015 through 2021 (inclusive), we sampled up to 250 users per subreddit: the 50 most active users, plus additional users representing each remaining activity quartile so that lower-activity users were also included.
 When a subreddit had fewer than 250 active users in a given year, we included all of them.
 In total, this procedure produced 15{,}310 unique accounts.

 From this pool of 15{,}310 users, we retained only those who were active between 2015 and 2018, in order to match the activity window of the trolls.
 This restriction resulted in 11{,}965 unique organic accounts.
-While the overall activity trajectory (\textit{i.e.}, the sequence and volume of observed actions, as well as the effective time window, which may be shortened for bots due to banning) differs substantially between trolls and organics over this interval, we explicitly account for trajectory length in several robustness experiments (cf. Sec.~\ref{sec:results}).
+While the overall activity trajectory (\textit{i.e.}, the sequence and volume of observed actions, as well as the effective time window, which may be shortened for bots due to banning) differs substantially between trolls and organics over this interval, we explicitly account for trajectory length in several robustness experiments (see the \textit{Results} section).

 Following \cite{yuan2025behavioral}, we fine-tune a pretrained DeBERTa-v3 model for agreement classification using the DEBAGREEMENT dataset \cite{pougue2021debagreement}.
 This dataset consists of comment-reply pairs from five subreddits: \textit{r/BlackLivesMatter}, \textit{r/Brexit}, \textit{r/climate}, \textit{r/democrats}, and \textit{r/Republican}.
 Each pair is labeled as ``agree,'' ``neutral,'' or ``disagree.''
 This component is motivated by \cite{yuan2025behavioral}, who show that patterns of expressed agreement, disagreement, and neutrality capture core mechanisms of consensus-building in human discussion and reveal user groups with distinct behavioral homophily profiles.